Spelkington/spelkington.github.io/_posts/2021-08-28-Littlefield.md

 This Monday, I started the last major semester of my undergraduate career.
 That's right, folks - after six years, four program changes, and [one brain surgery](https://youtu.be/lMFQp3wN-cg?t=521) (which, in my personal opinion, is one too many), I will *finally* be wrapping up my degree!

 My last two semesters will be my first part-time courseloads of my academic career, which leaves me quite a bit of extra time.
-Coupled with the fact that I've been couped up with a case of meningitis for the last few days (of all things to catch during 2021), I took a bit of extra time to go over the top in a class I'm taking on operations and supply chain management.
+Coupled with the fact that I've been cooped up with a case of meningitis for the last few days (of all things to catch during 2021), I took a bit of extra time to go over the top in a class I'm taking on operations and supply chain management.

 ## Introducing: Littlefield